Rolling hairpin replication: Parvoviruses

+Rolling hairpin replication

 Parvoviruses replicate their genomes through a process called rolling hairpin replication (RHR), which is a unidirectional, strand displacement form of DNA replication.
 Before replication, the coding portion of the ssDNA genome is converted to a double-strand DNA (dsDNA) form, which is then cleaved by a viral protein to initiate replication.
-Sequential unfolding and refolding of the hairpin termini acts to reverse the direction of synthesis, which allows replication to go back and forth along the genome to synthesize a continuous duplex replicative form (RF) DNA intermediate.
-Progeny ssDNA genomes are then excised from the RF intermediate.
-While the general aspects of RHR are conserved across genera and species, the exact details likely vary.
+Sequential unfolding and refolding of the hairpins acts to reverse the direction of synthesis, which allows replication to go back and forth along the genome to synthesize a continuous duplex replicative form (RF) DNA intermediate.
+The viral replication initiator protein then excises progeny ssDNA genomes from the RF intermediate.
+Between genera, parvoviral hairpins vary significantly, but they are well conserved within genera.

 Parvovirus genomes have distinct starting points of replication that contain palindromic DNA sequences.
-These sequences are able to alternate between inter- and intrastrand basepairing throughout replication, and they serve as self-priming telomeres at each end of the genome.
-They also contain two key sites necessary for replication used by the initiator protein: a binding site and a cleavage site.
+These sequences are able to alternate between inter- and intrastrand basepairing throughout replication, and they serve as self-priming telomeres at each end of the DNA molecule.
+They also contain two key sites necessary for replication that are used by the initiator protein: a binding site and a cleavage site.
 Telomere sequences have significant complexity and diversity, suggesting that they perform additional functions for many species.
-In MVM, for example, the left-end hairpin contains binding sites for transcription factors that modulate gene expression from an adjacent promoter.
-For AAV, the hairpins can bind to MRE11/Rad50/NBS1 (MRN) complexes and Ku70/80 heterodimers, which are involved in sensing and repairing DNA.
-In general, however, they have the same basic structure: imperfect palindromes in which a fully or primarily basepaired region terminates into an axial symmetry.
-These palindromes can fold into a variety of structures such as a Y-shaped structure and a cruciform-shaped structure.
-During replication, the termini act as hinges in which the imperfectly basepaired or partial cruciform regions surrounding the axis provide a favorable environment for unfolding and refolding of the hairpin.
+In general, however, they have the same basic structure: imperfect palindromes in which a fully or primarily basepaired region terminates into axial symmetry.
+These termini can fold into a variety of structures such as a Y-shaped structure and a cruciform-shaped structure.
+During replication, they act as hinges that unfold and refold the hairpin, enabled by the imperfectly basepaired or partial cruciform regions surrounding the axis.
+Hairpin unfolding and refolding require the viral replication initiator protein, which binds site-specifically to duplex motifs in telomeres and contains a superfamily 3 (SF3) helicase domain to help melt dsDNA.
+(Note: DNA melting, or denaturation, is the dissociation of duplex DNA molecules into two separate single strands of DNA due to heat.)

-Some parvoviruses, such as AAV2, are homotelomeric, meaning the two palindromic telomeres are similar or identical and form part of larger (inverted) terminal repeat ((I)TR) sequences.
-Replication at each terminal ending is therefore similar.
-Other parvoviruses, such as MVM, are heterotelomeric, meaning they have two physically different telomeres.
-As a result, heterotelomeric parvoviruses tend to have a more complex replication process since the two telomeres have different replication processes.
-In general, homotelomeric parvoviruses replicate both ends via a process called terminal resolution, whereas heterotelomeric parvoviruses replicate one end by terminal resolution and the other end by an asymmetric process called junction resolution.
-Whether a genus is hetero- or homotelomeric, along with other genomic characteristics, is shown in the following table.
+Some parvoviruses, such as AAV2, are homotelomeric, which means the two palindromic telomeres are similar or identical.
+Replication at each terminal ending is therefore symmetrical.
+Other parvoviruses, such as MVM, are heterotelomeric, which means they have two physically different telomeres.
+As a result, heterotelomeric parvoviruses have a more complex replication cycle since the two telomeres are replicated through different processes.
+Homotelomeric parvoviruses replicate both ends through a process called terminal resolution, whereas heterotelomeric parvoviruses replicate one end by terminal resolution and the other end by an asymmetric process called junction resolution.
+Replication occurs in two phases: the first amplifies the number of copies of the genome by creating long palindromic concatemers, and the second involves excision and displacement of individual progeny ssDNA genomes from the concatemer for further replication or packaging into progeny capsids.